ripytide/metapac/README.md

 install` is `metapac uninstall` and the opposite of `metapac sync` is `metapac clean`.

+### Hooks

+There are four hooks that allow you to run a custom command during the operation of some of the commands: `before_install`, `after_install`, `before_uninstall` and `after_unintall`.
+These four hooks are configured on a per-package basis.
+A main use-case for `arch` packages is to enable a packages `systemd` service after it is installed.
+This means you can declaratively maintain your enabled systemd services.
+See the [`Group Files`](#group-files) section for some examples.

 ### Advanced usage

 For more advanced usage read through the remaining sections, especially the